/

 Some people in the early stages of their new business give part of their time for free to gain traction.

-b) Someone you promote or refer a lead to may think of you, your product, or your service months or years down the road and send you a referral
+Someone you promote or refer a lead to may think of you, your product, or your service months down the road and send you a referral.

-c) If you’re a marketer, you may find yourself with an increasing number of leads to send to your company’s sales team
+If you’re a marketer, you may see an uptick in leads to send to your company’s sales team.